sjoerdvankreel/firefly-synth-2/static/Manual.md

 ## Patch From Scratch

-Just a short example of how to turn your regular init-saw into your regular super-wet super-saw.<br/>
+Just a short example of how to turn your regular init-saw into your regular super-wet super-wide saw.<br/>
 Maybe your thing, maybe not, but it's a simple way to showcase some of the plug's features.<br/>

 Start with this: [demo_patch_from_scratch_start.ff2preset](/static/demo_patch_from_scratch_start.ff2preset)